Flunixin Injection (Canada)This page contains information on Flunixin Injection for veterinary use.

 During clinical studies no significant side effects were reported when the drug was injected slowly.
 In cattle, a temporary head thrashing can occur if the drug is injected too rapidly.

 Treated cattle must not be slaughtered for use in food for at least 6 days after the latest treatment with this drug.
-Milk taken from treated animals within 36 hours after the latest treatment must not be used in food.
+Milk taken from treated animals during treatment and within 36 hours after the latest treatment with this drug must not be used in food.
 Do not use in dry dairy cows.
 Do not use in veal calves as a withdrawal period has not been established in pre-ruminating calves.
 Do not use in horses that are to be slaughtered for food.
 KEEP OUT OF REACH OF CHILDREN.

 Store below 25°C.